hmchuong/iOS-ObjectiveC-HMCImageCache/README.md

 - [x] Auto adjusting memory usage based on avaiable memory *(5% of available mem in background, 80% of available mem in foreground)*
 - [x] Release memory by LRU algorithm
 - [x] Auto remove unsued cache files on disk after 30 days
+- [x] Get image from url with target size
+- [x] Set UIImageView with image from URL

 ## Installation